 For the family-friendly trail ride experience of a lifetime, visit Arizona Horses (Ponderosa Stables and South Mountain Stables) and leave the rest to their guides and Mother Nature.
 Visitors can also choose their sumptuous steak dinner trail ride at sunset.

-The US Airways Center is a large-scale entertainment and sports complex within Phoenix.
+The Talking Stick Resort Arena is a large-scale entertainment and sports complex within Phoenix.
 The venue serves as the home of the Phoenix Suns basketball team and holds a variety of performances and shows including musical concerts and standup comedy.